 Applicants who are postdoctoral fellows or mentored, non-tenure track faculty (e.g., instructors) are eligible to apply.
-However, Fellow awardees cannot be independent faculty members and hold the Fellow award.
-Fellow Awards will not be given to those with independent positions, and those already funded must terminate their award if they transition to independence.
+However, Fellow awardees cannot be independent faculty members and hold the Fellow award within the first year of funding.
+Fellow Awards will not be given to those with independent positions, and those already funded must terminate their award at the time they transition to independence if within the first year of funding.
 LLS must be notified as soon as any change in status is contemplated.
-LLS reserves the right to require the return of any funds given after the start of an independent position.
+LLS reserves the right to require the return of any funds given after the start of an independent position if this change occurs within the first year of funding.